 8. Disposable Income

 If you follow the above pointers and save money monthly, you will end up having a good lump sum amount which you can use as disposable income.
+If you are going to trade stocks, you need to understand what you are doing.
+For example, short-term trading has different tax implications than investing, as well as different strategies.
+You also need to understand terms such as how to short the pound.
 Reward yourself for all the hard work you have done the whole year.
 Use that money to go for a vacation or buy yourself that item you always wanted to.

 Question: What financial tips do you have to share?
 Write them below so that we may all increase the barakah in our finances, inshAllah!